Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/idbacdepositions.md

 Click on the step for links to the required tools/pages.

 **IDBac workflows require a mzML file format.
-For guidance on how to convert raw data or mzXML to mzML, see the tabs to the left.*
+For guidance on how to convert raw data or mzXML to mzML, see the 'Start Here' tabs to the left.*

 **All database depositions must have either an accompanying accession number or 16S taxonomy assignment and sequence.*